-Depending on your family, and rangatahi's level of independence, parental controls may no longer be appropriate.
+Depending on your family, and the young person's level of independence, parental controls may no longer be appropriate.
 To respect young people's privacy and independence it is a good idea to discuss any ongoing use of parental controls with them.

-Work with rangatahi to set up their user controls in a protective way for them.
+Work with the young person to set up their user controls in a protective way for them.